ankouros/samakia-fabric/docs/tutorials/02-build-lxc-image.md

 └── README.md
 ```

-Each image version lives in Git.
+Each image version is **artifact-driven** (monotonic, immutable) and then pinned in Git during promotion.

 ---